mx-c/ddr/purchaseList.md

 This was realized in France.
 Good to remember also that sector voltage in France is 220v.
+CAUTION!
+If you are using electricity, in particular when power comes from sector, you should know exactly what you are doing or get advice from a certified specialist.
+Death may occur otherwise.

 ## Ingredients